Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README3.md

 ## Receipt and Layout

 Receipt and layout are accessed through the `FormRecognizerClient`.
-The input form or document can be passed as a string url/path to the image, or as a file stream.
+The input form or document can be passed as a string url, or as a file stream.
 The SDK will determine content-type and send the appropriate header.

 Both receipt and layout methods return poller objects which are used to get the result.
 The `begin_extract_receipt` method returns a `List[ExtractedReceipt]` with hardcoded receipt fields.
 The `begin_extract_layout` method returns the extracted layouts as a `List[ExtractedLayoutPage]`.

-If the keyword argument `include_text_details=True` is passed in, the `elements` attribute will be re-hydrated with the OCR result for the particular value/cell referenced by the json pointer.
+If the keyword argument `include_text_details=True` is passed in, the `elements` attribute will be re-hydrated with the OCR result for the particular value/cell referenced by the json pointer and the `lines` attribute on PageMetadata will be populated with the OCR lines on the page.

 ### Form Recognizer Client
 ```python